 Things to consider

-The date.
 This can be tricky as there are so many groups in the Kingdom and there are certain events you cannot clash with.
 Kingdom Law specifies five weekends that are reserved for Kingdom Events.
 Although the laws only explicitly forbids other events being held on the same weekend as the Tournaments, it would be considered bad form to clash with any of them.
 Those weekends are:

 - 12th Night Coronation - closest weekend to 6 January